pma/slate/source/includes/_errors.md

-404 | Not Found -- The specified resource could not be found 405 | Method Not Allowed -- You tried to access a resource with an invalid HTTP method 406 | Not Acceptable -- You requested a format that isn't json 406 | Unprocessable Entity -- You requested includes invalid fields.
+404 | Not Found -- The specified resource could not be found 405 | Method Not Allowed -- You tried to access a resource with an invalid HTTP method 406 | Not Acceptable -- You requested a format that isn't json 422 | Unprocessable Entity -- Your request includes invalid fields.
 Check the response body for details.
 429 | Too Many Requests -- You're exceding the API rate limit!
 Reduce the number of requests / minute.
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarially offline for maintanance.
 Please try again later.